mjbots/moteus/README.md

 electrical designs allowing one to combine the actuators into a quadraped robot.

 **WARNING**: This is not just a software project.
-It describes designs for moderately high power electronics.
+It includes designs for moderately high power electronics.
 It has not yet burned down my (or anyone's that I know of) house, but there are no guarantees.

 # LICENSE #

-All files contained in this repository, unless otherwise noted, may be licensed under an Apache 2.0 License: https://www.apache.org/licenses/LICENSE-2.0
+All files contained in this repository, unless otherwise noted, are available under an Apache 2.0 License: https://www.apache.org/licenses/LICENSE-2.0

 # Setup of an individual actuator #